Countering Republican Ideology

 The Prince of Wales voluntarily pays a sum equivalent to income tax on that part of his income from the Duchy of Cornwall that is in excess of what is needed to meet official expenditure.
 From 1969 he made voluntary tax payments of 50% of the profits, but this reduced to 25% in 1981 when he married Lady Diana Spencer.
 These arrangements were replaced by the memorandum in 1993.
 The income of the Prince of Wales from sources other than the Duchy of Cornwall is subject to tax in the normal way.

 The Duchies of Lancaster and Cornwall to be fully investigated by parliament with a view to transferring them into public ownership, with all revenue going to the Treasury.

 Republic already stated that the Duchies of Lancaster and Cornwall belong to the nation, which would therefore make them already owned by the public.
 As we stated, the Duchies are not owned by the public and therefore are private lands held by The Crown.
-Republic have not only contradicted themselves with this statement but are now endorsing a South African style policy of land seizure and redistribution without compensation.
-Republic endorse the state confiscating private lands with the intent of appropriating any and all profits to the state.
+Republic has not only contradicted themselves with this statement but are now endorsing a South African style policy of land seizure and redistribution without compensation.
+Republic endorses the state confiscating private lands with the intent of appropriating any and all profits to the state.